mpskeeter/script.libreelec.devupdate/README.md

 #Instructions:
 1. Click "Download zip"
 2. Rename it to `script.libreelec.devupdate-0.0.4.zip`
-3. Install zip in Kodi
+3. Install zip in LibreELEC